 hormone-guides

-Progesterone is one of those hormones that works quietly when it's present — and announces itself loudly when it isn't.
-The problem is that the announcement often sounds like "normal PMS," which means years can pass before anyone connects the symptoms to a hormone pattern that's measurable and often addressable.
-Here's the thing most standard health advice misses: low progesterone has a timing signature.
-The symptoms appear after ovulation, peak in the 7–10 days before menstruation, and ease noticeably when the period starts.
+Progesterone works quietly when it is present and announces itself loudly when it is not.
+The problem is that the announcement often sounds like normal PMS, which means years can pass before anyone connects the symptoms to a hormone pattern that is measurable and often addressable.
+Here is what standard health advice often misses: low progesterone has a timing signature.
+The symptoms appear after ovulation, peak in the 7 to 10 days before menstruation, and ease noticeably when the period starts.
 PMS also appears premenstrually, which is why the overlap creates confusion.
 But several specific features distinguish a progesterone deficiency pattern from general premenstrual symptoms.
 The Seven Symptoms Worth Tracking 1.
-Premenstrual spotting Brown or pink spotting in the 2–5 days before your actual period flow starts is the most specific marker.
-Normal cervical changes can produce minor spotting mid cycle around ovulation, but spotting in the late luteal phase — when the uterine lining should be stable until menstruation — indicates insufficient progesterone to maintain that stability.
-If you see this consistently, it's worth logging precisely: which cyc
+Premenstrual spotting Brown or pink spotting in the 2 to 5 days before your actual period flow starts is the most specific marker.
+Normal cervical changes can produce minor spotting mid cycle around ovulation, but spotting in the late luteal phase, when the uterine lining should be stable until menstruation, indicates insufficient progesterone to maintain that stability.
+If you see this consistently, log it precisely: which cycle day does spotting begin vs. which day f